wef216/wef216.github.io/_pages/publications.md

 "[State Vaccination Policies, Delayed Care, and Health Expenditures](https://www.nber.org/papers/w30139)", with [Erkmen G. Aslim][erkmen], [Chia-Lun Liu][chialun], and [Erdal Tekin][erdal].
 NBER Working Paper No. 30139. [[Presentation Slides](/files/pdf/State-Vaccination-Policies-slides.pdf), [Thread](https://twitter.com/girayaslim/status/1536306370483462145), [Podcast Episode](https://freakonomics.com/podcast/office-hours-with-bapu/)].
 Revision Requested by the *Economic Journal*.

+"A Single Dose For Me, A Big Protection For Us: Culture, COVID Vaccination Eligibility Expansion, and Public Health", with [Shin-Yi Chou][shinyi], and [Li-San Wang][lisan].
+Revision Requested by the *Social Science and Medicine*.

 "NIH Grant Expansion and Scientific Discovery", with [Shin-Yi Chou][shinyi], and [Li-San Wang][lisan].
 Revision Requested by *Communications Biology*. <br>
 <small>  This is a part of our NBER working paper [NIH Grant Expansion, Ancestral Diversity and Scientific Discovery in Genomics Research](/files/pdf/NIH-Grant-NBER.pdf)". </small>